discorev/Artificial-life/README.md

 The demo is of fish schoaling and is based on the boids model of flocking behaviour.
 Some unique elements have been added through the introduction of a way to "feed" the fish by clicking the mouse and even introduce a preditor into the environment.
 More description into these is given on the site itself.

-A full life version of this can be found at: http://developer.olliespage.net/swarm
+The live version of this can be found at: https://ollies.dev/boids/